vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - `fraction_of_balance`: the maximum fraction of the source account's balance to transfer as a decimal (i.e. 0.1 = 10% of the balance)
 - `destination_type` specifies the account type to transfer to (reward pool, party, network insurance pool, market insurance pool)
 - `destination` specifies the account to transfer to, depending on the account type:
+  - network treasury: leave blank (only one per asset)
   - party: the party's public key
-  - network insurance pool: leave blank (there's only one per asset)
   - market insurance pool: market ID
 - A proposal can be for a one off transfer or recurring.
 - If the proposal is one off it can define a time for delivery.
 Whenever the block time is after the delivery time, the transfer will execute.
 If there is no delivery time the one off transfer will execute immediately.